 Anterolateral approach: the surgical incision is made on the side of the hip.
 This approach is highly popular in Canada and Europe.
 This approach is easily revised without additional risk of dislocation.

 Hip resurfacing: the "ball" of the hip is reshaped and capped.
-This approach is not suitable for most people but may be used in younger people with strong bones and few other treatment options.
+This approach is not suitable for most people but may be used in younger people with strong, large bones and few other treatment options.

 Our orthopedic surgeons can help you decide on the surgical approach that is right for you.
 These advanced surgeries have potential benefits over traditional hip replacements, including: